mabuchilab/NiceLib/docs/wrapping.rst

         print("Motor {} is at position {}".format(serial, pos))
         motor.Close()

-There are a number of features in use in this example: prefix removal, return value wrapping, array and string buffer output, and `NiceObjectDef`\s with custom initializers.
+There are a number of features in use in this example: prefix removal, return value wrapping, array and string buffer output, and a `NiceObject` with custom initializers.
 These make use of settings, which you can read more about below.

 .. _settings: